 Nila meaning ‘blue’ in Sanskrit is a non-profit organisation, spearheaded by the Lady Bamford Foundation and dedicated to honouring and preserving the natural dye and handloom traditions of rural India.
 The initiative offers a platform for artistic exchange, innovation and education but also a space for creativity, cultural exchange and the crafting of hand-made textiles.
 Like Bamford, Nila shares a passion for sustainable production, natural fibres, protecting the soil and keeping traditional handicraft skills alive.

 Nila House was opened in October 2019.
-It is a cultural centre of excellence located in Jaipur.
+It is a cultural centre of excellence located in Jaipur to serve as a bridge between ancient craft knowledge and the highest levels of international, contemporary design.
 The rooms and workshops at Nila House are a space for people to come together and learn about craft and design, guided by masters in their field, including block printing, hand-spinning, hand-weaving, embroidery and natural dyes.
 A place where contemporary designers meet with traditional artisans, encouraging new learning and keeping traditional skills alive.

 Natural indigo dye